airwallex/airwallex-payment-demo/docs/wechat.md

 element.mount('wechat');
 ```

-This function will append the wechat element to your div with an id `wechat` as created in step 3. **Ensure that there are no other elements in the document with the same id**.
+This function will append the wechat element to your div with an id `wechat` as created in Step 3. **Ensure that there are no other elements in the document with the same id**.

 The **element should only be mounted once** in a single payment flow.